 You might want to add a personal overdraft facility to your account.
-This is a credit facility that lets you withdraw extra funds, up to an agreed limit, when you need to.
-(We charge an overdraft line fee every six months, based on your overdraft limit, and charge interest on overdraft funds that you use.)
+This is a credit facility that lets you withdraw extra funds, up to an agreed limit, when you need to (note: we charge an overdraft line fee every six months, based on your overdraft limit, and charge interest on overdraft funds that you use.)

 Withdrawing funds beyond your limit

-If you try to perform a transaction that will overdraw your account (or exceed your agreed overdraft limit), we have the option of honouring or declining the transaction.
+If you try to make a transaction that'll overdraw your account (or exceed your agreed overdraft limit), we may honour or decline the transaction.

 We've abolished fees for overdrawn accounts, but if we let the transaction go through you might be charged interest (at our default rate) for the overdrawn amount.
 You have seven days to return the overdrawn amount to your account.

 Any sort of debit can overdraw your account, including any fees that we charge you.